pdxjohnny/pdxjohnny.github.io/content/posts/ietf-118.md

   - John: What if we combined with receipts?
     - [2023-04-19 @pdxjohnny Engineering Logs](https://github.com/intel/dffml/blob/alice/docs/discussions/alice_engineering_comms/0243/reply_0000.md)
   - Henk Birkholz gives example of VEX and different parties saying something is a vuln or not within different contexts, USGov says no, GreenPeace says yes.
-    - RDFStart is equivilant to labeled property graph, let's you put nodes on the edges
+    - RDFStart is equivalent to labeled property graph, let's you put nodes on the edges
   - RATs versifiers use this.
   - Imagine we have an OSCAL component displayed by the React class, they both have the concept of a component
     - `https://oscal.org/Component(Component)`